agadin/Microtome_rev_counter/README.md

 ### Changing motivational quotes
 The motivational quotes are stored in the `messages` array in the `microtome_counter.ino` file.
 You can change the quotes by modifying the strings in this array.
 These messages are displayed after achieving a random amount of passes by the blade.

+### Future Improvements
+* **User Profiles:** Allow users to switch between profiles to track multiple users' progress.
+* **Bluetooth Connectivity:** Connect the ESP32 to a smartphone to track progress and view results remotely.
+* **Data Logging:** Log the results to an SD card or cloud service for long-term tracking.
+* **Web Interface:** Create a web interface to view the results and track progress.
+* **Machine Learning:** Use machine learning to predict the speed and distance based on the blade's motion.
+* **Customizable Settings:** Allow users to customize the units for speed/distance and distance thresholds for pass detection.
+* **Improved Sensor Mount:** Design a more finalized sensor mount with back covers for the wires and a more secure attachment to the microtome.
+* **Improved LCD Display:** Add more information to the LCD display, such as the time of day.
+* **Improved Button Functionality:** Add more functionality to the buttons, such as entering different modes or settings.
+* **Improved Celebration Mode:** Add more animations and sounds to the celebration mode.

 # Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.